What does BIPOC stand for?

 Post Written by

-Thrive Consultant, Guide+Thrive by BHS
+Thrive Consultant, Revive & Thrive by BHS

 Dr. Harrison is a licensed clinical psychologist who works from an ethic of liberation.
 In her private psychotherapy practice, she supports Silicon Valley professionals in beating burnout and reclaiming joy, vitality, and pleasure in daily life.
 In addition to therapy, she provides consultation and education in the areas of anti-oppression, equity, and inclusion and serves as a facilitator in the Stanford Graduate School of Business’s Women in Management program.